We are still hanging on

 What the Society needs

-Both visitor's places are too small to ask for high entrance fees and income from the gift shop is not enough to pay for all running costs. s similar to a potential entrance fee and buy some goods in our shop.
+Both visitor's places are too small to ask for high entrance fees and income from fees and our small gift shop is not enough to pay for all running costs.
 Although this income helps, it is not sufficient to pay for all operating costs either.

 Your money also goes a long way.
-For example, the costs for employing one person for one month in the Czech Republic is 500 USD, including all taxes, social and health insurances (only 260 USD reaches the employee after taxes).
+For example, the costs for employing one person for one month in our region is 900 USD, including all taxes, social and health insurances (of which only only 450 USD reaches the employee after taxes).

 If you want to know more about the activities of the Czech Rozmberk Society, please visit the site for the Ecomuseum Ruze with visors information about the Rozmberk museums and the region.
 Or you can click the Donate Now button.